SAP-samples/partner-reference-application/Tutorials/44c-Multi-Tenancy-Features-EMail.md

 ## SAP BTP Deployment

-1. Run the command `npm install` in your project root folder to install the required npm modules.
+1. Run the command `npm install` in your project root folder to install the required npm modules for the application.

 2. Build and deploy the application.
     > Note: For detailed instructions on how to deploy, refer to the section [Deploy the Multi-Tenant Application to a Provider Subaccount](./24-Multi-Tenancy-Deployment.md).